astronomer/docs/software/import-idp-groups.md

 To complete this setup, you need:

-- A configured third party identity provider as described in [Integrate an Auth System](integrate-auth-system.md).
+- A configured third party identity provider as described in [Integrate an auth system](integrate-auth-system.md).
 - System Admin permissions for configuring the feature.
 - Workspace or Deployment Admin permissions for managing Teams.
 - An [integrated IDP](integrate-auth-system.md).
 - An IDP group.

-## Step 1: Enable Astronomer Teams
+## Step 1: Enable Astronomer teams

 In your `config.yaml` file, set the following value.